willmorrison1/daRt/README.md

 ```

 <img src="man/figures/README-unnamed-chunk-14-1.png" width="100%" />
-That’s a lot of data\!
-It is important to set the “SimulationFilter” to
-match what data you want so that this doesn’t happen.
-Also, the process
-can use a lot of memory when many large files are loaded so try to only
-load in the files you need in the first place.
-Further guidance on meory
+This outputs lots of data.
+It’s important that `SimulationFilter`
+matches only the data you actually want.

-management are given elsewhere.
-The below example uses the simple
+The below example uses the simple “dplyr” approach to work with this
-“dplyr” approach to work with the data.
-Here we look at the lowest
+data.
+Here we look at the lowest horizontal layer of each 3D radiative
-horizontal layer of each 3D radiative budget array (i.e. Z = 1) rather
+budget array (i.e. Z = 1) rather than all layers (above plot) and plot
-than all layers (above plot) and plot the smaller dataset.
+the smaller dataset.

 ``` r
 library(dplyr)

 simData_filtered <- simData@data %>%
     dplyr::filter(Z == 1)

 #plot again and tweak the plot
 ggplot(simData_filtered) +
     geom_raster(aes(x = X, y = Y, fill = value)) +